sensorfu/sensorfu.github.io/2026-04-21-Meet-the-SensorFu-team-Lauri.markdown

 SensorFu company is more of a startup mindset company than the previous places.
 Things happen fast internally and the organization is rather flat.

 **What motivated you to get involved in cybersecurity?**
 I have always been interested in networks and computers, and finding ways to circumvent different limitations.
 In previous workplaces I was working with the networks and firewalls in OT environments, and saw how easy it would be to improve cyber security with simple automated solutions.
-In industrial environments, simple and effective things matter and the very simple and straightforward nature of Beacon is what caught my attention.
-When I got invited to SensorFu to work with Beacon, I couldn't turn down the offer.

 **What is the one cybersecurity trend or threat that you think more people should be paying attention to right now?**
 Modern threats come from AI and the related pace of malware development.
 To remedy this, especially in OT environments, getting back to basics should be the trend.
 Proactive cybersecurity (in a form of ensuring segmentation for example) would go a long way, in a simple, affordable and effective way.
 Once the base is built well, the modern threats have a hard time succeeding no matter how sophisticated they are.